jamesleasure/2019SpringIT2750/DownloadInstructions.md

 ```
 cd repository_folder_name
 ```
-Now, use the following commands to configure the local cache for your repository.
-This is the email and name that will be logged with any commits that you push to the remote repository.
+Now, use the following commands to configure cached settings for your repository.
+This is the email and name that will be logged with any commits to the repository.
 ```
 git config --global user.name "John Doe"
 git config --global user.email "johndoe@example.com"